Curious about Convict Cichlid? That is what we are talking about here! Convict Cichlid is a very interesting fish belonging to the Cichlidae family.

 Convict Cichlids feed on small insects, worms, plant matter, and algae in the wild habitat.
 They will happily eat nearly anything offered to them in the home tank.
 But you must take care to give them a healthy diet made up of high-quality fish food, adding sometimes even frozen foods as treats.

 Talking about their favorite frozen foods, we can mention blood worms, daphnia, and brine shrimp.
-When it comes to live foods they can love any cultured or caught food, like mosquito larvae or live black worms.
+When it comes to living foods, they can love any cultured or caught food, like mosquito larvae or live black worms.
 Convict Cichlids must eat two or three times a day.
 If they don’t eat their food in one or two minutes, they should not be fed more.

 Care Guide & Tank Requirements